edespino/cloudberry-site/docs/transactional-concurrency-control.md

 ## MVCC mechanism

-Cloudberry Database and PostgreSQL do not use locks for concurrency control.
+Apache Cloudberry and PostgreSQL do not use locks for concurrency control.
 Instead, they maintain data consistency through a multi-version model known as Multi-version Concurrency Control (MVCC).
 MVCC ensures transaction isolation for each database session, allowing each query transaction to see a consistent snapshot of data.
 This ensures that the data observed by a transaction remains consistent and unaffected by other concurrent transactions.

 However, the specific data changes visible to a transaction are influenced by its isolation level.
 The default isolation level is "READ COMMITTED," which means that a transaction can observe data changes made by other transactions that have already been committed.
 If the isolation level is set to "REPEATABLE READ," then queries within that transaction will observe the data because it was at the beginning of the transaction and will not see changes made by other transactions in the interim.
 To specify the isolation level of a transaction, you can use the statement `BEGIN TRANSACTION ISOLATION LEVEL REPEATABLE READ` to start a transaction with the "REPEATABLE READ" isolation level.

-Because MVCC does not use explicit locks for concurrency control, lock contention is minimized and Cloudberry Database maintains reasonable performance in multi-user environments.
+Because MVCC does not use explicit locks for concurrency control, lock contention is minimized and Apache Cloudberry maintains reasonable performance in multi-user environments.
 Locks acquired for querying (reading) data do not conflict with locks acquired for writing data.

 ## Lock modes

-Cloudberry Database provides multiple lock modes to control concurrent access to data in tables.
-Most Cloudberry Database SQL commands automatically acquire the appropriate locks to ensure that referenced tables are not dropped or modified in incompatible ways while a command runs.
+Apache Cloudberry provides multiple lock modes to control concurrent access to data in tables.
+Most Apache Cloudberry SQL commands automatically acquire the appropriate locks to ensure that referenced tables are not dropped or modified in incompatible ways while a command runs.
 For applications that cannot adapt easily to MVCC behavior, you can use the `LOCK` command to acquire explicit locks.
 However, proper use of MVCC generally provides better performance.

 |Lock Mode|Associated SQL Commands|Conflicts With|
 |---------|-----------------------|--------------|